Grizzlies’ top defender Dillon Brooks ejected for Flagrant 2

 Memphis’ top perimeter defender, Brooks’ job in Game 2 was to defend two-time NBA scoring champ Stephen Curry.

-Payton missed the first free throw, made the second.
-Then he went to the locker room for X-rays on his left elbow, and the Warriors said his return was to be determined.
+Payton missed the first free throw and made the second.
+Then he went to the locker room for X-rays on his left elbow, and the Warriors said he would not return.

+Asked after the first quarter during his interview with TNT about the physical play in the period, Warriors coach Steve Kerr said: “No, that wasn’t physical.
+That was dirty.”

-Then Draymond Green went shortly after to the locker room after he appeared to be elbowed in the face.
-Green, who was ejected just before halftime of Golden State’s win in Game 1, went down under the basket soon after Brooks’ ejection.
-As he walked to the locker room during a timeout, Green flashed the middle finger on each hand at the fans.
+Draymond Green went down shortly after Brooks’ ejection and went to the locker room after he appeared to be elbowed in the face.
+As Green, who was ejected just before halftime of Golden State’s win in Game 1, walked to the locker room during a timeout, he flashed the middle finger on each hand at the fans.

+Green got stitches for a right eye laceration and returned for the start of the second quarter.

 More AP NBA coverage: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports